getadvice/getadvice.github.io/_posts/2020-06-11-adriano-galello.md

 - Try to be prepared before the call and, if possible, have a list of questions that you want to ask.
 - A call with a stranger can be intimidated at first, but I will do my best to make you feel comfortable during the call.
 - If you don't understand something that I've said, feel free to ask me to repeat myself.

+## Testimonials

+Robert:
+> I had a great talk with Adriano.
+Getting insight from an experienced developer was invaluable for me while trying to get a new idea off the ground.